 Our national team of family law solicitors is highly regarded and ranked in the first tier for family law in the latest editions of Legal 500 and Chambers & Partners.

 Seeking the advice of a legal expert on family matters may be necessary at some point in your life.
 We have extensive experience in dealing with complex cases, often involving substantial assets and high profile individuals.
 You can feel reassured that you're in safe hands.

 Whether you need a divorce solicitor, a mediator, or advice on a cohabitation dispute or civil partnership dissolution, the size and experience of our team means we can respond quickly to your needs.
 All of our team are members of Resolution, the association promoting a non-confrontational approach to family law issues.
 Our team includes Resolution accredited family law specialists, and many are actively involved in regional and national committees of Resolution, helping shape the future of family law.

 We understand the importance of combining efficiency and value for money with a sympathetic approach to all difficult personal problems.
 The aim of our family law team is to achieve solutions by agreement wherever possible and to provide a service tailored to the precise needs of each individual client.

 We offer collaborative law solutions, which focus on resolving issues between clients in a dignified and respectful way.
-Collaborative law, and also family mediation, aim to resolve cases in a more time efficient manner than commencing court proceedings.
+Collaborative law aims to resolve cases in a more time efficient manner than commencing court proceedings.
 We also offer a mediation service for couples or parents in which an impartial mediator provides clients with information and guidance to facilitate them finding their own solutions to the issues in dispute.

 We recognise that, more often than not, it's difficult for clients to see their family solicitor or mediator within normal office hours.
 We are flexible in both the timings and locations of appointments and are happy to talk to clients on an individual basis.